MrAlexSee/sopang/README.md

 The scripts folder also contains a C++ program in the `parse_fasta_vcf_cpp` folder.
 It offers roughly the same functionality as the `parse_fasta_vcf.py` script but dumps only the compressed output.
-Advantages of the C++ version: faster with less memory consumption.
+The C++ version is faster and consumes less memory, however, it needs to be compiled.